 When a couple is planning to have children, they first try to have children naturally, and if they do not succeed after a year of unprotected habitual sexual intercourse, it is recommended that they go to a fertility clinic.

-There are different fertility treatments indicated to each patient depending on the cause that prevents having children:
+There are different fertility treatments indicated to each patient depending on the cause that prevents them from having children:

 - Artificial Insemination